-Origin of ocarinaItalian diminutive of oca, a goose < LL auca, a goose (< *avica, back-form. < L avicula, dim. of avis, bird): from its fancied resemblance in shape
+Origin of ocarinaItalian diminutive of oca, a goose ; from Late Latin auca, a goose (; from an unverified form avica, back-formation ; from Classical Latin avicula, diminutive of avis, bird): from its fancied resemblance in shape

 A small terra-cotta or plastic wind instrument with finger holes, a mouthpiece, and an elongated ovoid shape.

 Origin of ocarinaItalian, from dialectal ucarenna, diminutive of Italian oca, goose (from the fact that its mouthpiece is shaped like a goose's beak), from Vulgar Latin *auca, from *avica, from Latin avis, bird; see awi- in Indo-European roots.

 - (music) A woodwind musical instrument that is closed at both sides to produce an enclosed space, and punctured with finger holes.